learning-analytics-curriculum-teaching/class-activity1/README.md

-# class-activity1
+# Class Activity 1

-Class activity allowing students to collect, analyze and apply insight from data to a learning task
+Class activity allowing students to collect, analyze and apply insight from data to a learning task.